meow-watermelon/http_benchmarker/README.md

 ## Features

-* Support HTTP GET / HEAD methods
+* Support HTTP GET / HEAD / POST methods
 * Support mTLS HTTPS connections
+* Allow customized headers in the request
 * Lightweight traffic creation by asyncio

 This benchmark tool CANNOT retrieve traffic latency metrics because `aiohttp` module does not record those metrics.
 This tool only prints out count of requests and HTTP Response Code.